tsunghotang/word-game-api/README.md

   {"word":"adapted","length":7,"conumdrum":false}
 ]
 ```
 Passing the `varaiance` param will change the number of results returned.
-It represents the variance in the lenth of the possible solutions.
+It represents the variance in the length of the possible solutions.

 e.g. if the best solution has 7 characters and we have a variance of 2, the array will also include solutions of 5 and 6 characters.
 A variance of -1 will include all possible solutions.
 0 will return only the best solutions.
 ```